-In this article, you’ll learn not only what a Tempo is, but also why you should include them in your training (for any race of 5k+), the proper way to run a Tempo, when during your training schedule you should include Tempos and finally some examples of proven Tempo run workouts.
+In this article, you’ll learn what a tempo run is and why they are so important (for any race of 5k+).
+I will also tell you the proper way to run a tempo,and when during your training schedule you should include these workouts.
+Finally I’ll provide some examples of proven tempo run workouts.

 What Exactly is a Tempo Run?

-At the risk of getting a little to “sciencey” here, I’ll do my best to describe tempos.
+At the risk of getting a little too “sciencey,” I’ll do my best to describe tempos.

-Tempos can also be known as aerobic threshold (most common), anaerobic threshold or lactate-threshold runs.
-However, it’s important to note that these are 3 different runs, that each serve a purpose.
-Aerobic threshold runs are the most common and run at a pace where you’re producing the maximum amount of lactate that your body can clear from your muscles and blood stream.
-If you were to run any faster, you wouldn’t be able to clear the lactate that’s being generated and you would then experience a burning sensation and fatigue in your legs.
+There are multiple types of tempo runs.
+You may hear them referred to as aerobic threshold (most common), anaerobic threshold or lactate-threshold runs.
+However, it’s important to note that there are 3 different types of runs that each serve a purpose.
+Aerobic threshold runs are the most common and run at a pace where you’re producing the maximum amount of lactate that your body can clear from your muscles.
+If you were to run any faster, you wouldn’t be able to clear the lactate that’s being generated and you would then experience a burning sensation or fatigue in your legs.
 This is the feeling you get at the end of a short, hard race or during an interval workout.

 To get the benefit of Aerobic Threshold Tempo Run for marathoners you want to run it just near your lactate threshold and not any faster.